 The recording feature is easiest to use of all.
 Plugin a clean formatted microSD card (max 32 GB capacity) and turn on the Infinite DVR VTX.
 The card will be initially prepared and can be used for onboard video recording afterwards.
 To start / pause the recording just press the second button on the side of the transmitter.
 The dedicated third red LED will light up to signal recording in progress.
 The DVR works in rolling recording mode.
 This means that after a maximum of 5 minutes the recording is saved as an individual file and the recording continues in a new file.
 We could not find out how the DVR* acts, if the card is full, yet.
 (Especially if it will start overwriting the oldest file or just stop recording).
 Recording are created at 640×480 resolution with 30 frames per second, by the way.

 In-flight the VTX presented a decent range using the legal radio settings for Germany.
 You can expect typical distances of clear pictures up to 500 m on 25 mW output power with a directional antenna* on the receiver end.
 For freestyle and park flying this is decent.
 Of course, the VTX has a lot more range potential when operating at 1000 mW, which could not be tested due to legal limitations.
+Check out our FPV frequency guide for details on legal channels, bands and frequencies for FPV applications in Germany.

 The new Infinite DVR transmitter form AKK* is a nice addition to the already sophisticated product lineup of FPV VTXs.
 The stackable format makes it really easy to mount the new DVR VTX on your racing quad.
 The included pigtail adapter* gives you freedom of antenna placement.
 The over all quality of the product can be described as very good.
 The setup process via one button sequence is easy, as the included LEDs provide good feedback on what has happened.
 Pilots tired of pushing buttons on the VTX can go ahead and use the integrated smart audio feature, which provides VTX telemetry data directly to your flight controller*, including OSD* setup.
 The integrated DVR recording feature is awesome!
 Quality of the videos is good and the recorder is really easy to use out on the field.
 For a current price of around 25 € the AKK Infinite DVR VTX* definitely is worth a closer look, if you are in the game for a new FPV transmitter!